Italy prosecutor requests trial for current and former UniCredit chiefs

 UniCredit added that a Bari court had decided last year, in a separate strand of the investigation, to acquit all the bank's current and former employees who had been involved.

-Profumo, currently chairman of Banca Monte dei Paschi di Siena (BMPS.MI), said on Friday that there had been no wrongdoing in the current case, just as there had not been in the one that eventually led to last year's acquittals.
+Profumo, currently chairman of Banca Monte dei Paschi di Siena, said on Friday that there had been no wrongdoing in the current case, just as there had not been in the one that eventually led to last year's acquittals.

 According to a 2008 article in Italian magazine L'Espresso, Divania's owner, Francesco Saverio Parisi, said he was badly advised by UniCredit and claimed 280 million euros in damages.